Matty tangles with Fred Olen Ray’s mercenary directorial assignment and unearths a real peach.

 Indeed, Commando Squad isn’t bad at all.

-As a piece of action, the film delivers on the meat and potatoes.
-There’s plenty of shooting and explosions; a couple of cool stunts like high falls and car chases; and a pair of scenes in which Commando Squad’s DEA agent heroes, Cobra’s (1986) Brian Thompson and ex-Playmate Kathy Shower, prowl around the brush, blasting bad guys, are precise and exciting.
-Having been ensnared following a botched undercover sting, Thompson’s suspenseful escape attempt in particular bristles with a twitchy, tense vigor and serves as a thrilling example of how adroitly Ray employs a multitude of styles across the film’s duration.
+As a piece of action, the film delivers the meat and potatoes.
+There’s plenty of shooting and plenty of explosions; a couple of cool stunts like high falls and car chases; and a pair of scenes in which Commando Squad’s DEA agent heroes, Cobra’s (1986) Brian Thompson and ex-Playmate Kathy Shower, prowl around the brush, blasting bad guys, are precise and exciting.
+Having been ensnared following a botched undercover sting, Thompson’s suspenseful escape attempt in particular crackles with a twitchy, tense vigor and serves as a thrilling example of how adroitly Ray employs a multitude of styles across the film’s duration.

 In addition to the gristle and toughness of the action, Commando Squad finds Ray flirting with the sort of neo-noir stylistics and western trappings that characterised the brilliant Armed Response.
-The former is conjured in the film’s moody and atmospheric opening, as Shower’s narration (which becomes increasingly bemused as Commando Squad rattles along, perfectly capturing her character’s weary ‘someone’s gotta do it’ attitude) segues into the wet-slicked streets of downtown Los Angeles during a back alley bust.
+The former is conjured in the film’s moody and atmospheric opening, as Shower’s narration (which becomes increasingly bemused as Commando Squad rattles along, perfectly capturing her character’s weary ‘someone’s gotta do it’ attitude) segues into the wet-slicked streets of downtown Los Angeles during a back-alley bust.
 The latter transpires when we shift to the dust-strewn Mexican bordertown that a cartel has taken over, and is enhanced by the casting of western legend William Smith as the film’s primary antagonist, and Ray’s good luck charm, Ross Hagen, as a six-shootin’, stetson-wearing henchman by the name of Cowboy.
 Both styles are lensed with crisp authority by cinematographer/general filmmaking workhorse Gary Graver (Commando Squad was the first of a colossal amount of creative unions with Ray).

 Grit and sturdy tech credentials aside, the real appeal of Commando Squad is nestled within its screenplay.
 While lacking the snotty, counterculture edge of his better-known work, Blood Diner (1987), Michael Sonye’s script is packed to the gills with his usual incidental quirkiness.
 It’s a mode that sits comfortably with Ray’s own never-completely-serious disposition, and he tackles Sonye’s oddball goofiness with an aplomb that belies his once claimed disdain for the material.
-The resulting sights are wonderfully, infectiously silly: the hulking Thompson baby-talking to a mouse; a kindly ol’ comic book store owner, played by ‘40s B-Queen Marie Windsor, outing herself as a covert weaponsmith; and a surreal, smirk-inducing moment of comeuppance in Commando Squad’s last reel, when the mortally wounded Smith tumbles into a hitherto unseen table stacked with Panama hats.
+The resulting sights are wonderfully, infectiously silly: the hulking Thompson baby-talking to a mouse; a kindly ol’ comic book store owner, played by ‘40s B-Queen Marie Windsor, outing herself as a covert weaponsmith; and a surreal, smirk-inducing moment of comeuppance in Commando Squad’s last reel, when a mortally wounded Smith tumbles into a hitherto unseen table stacked with Panama hats.
 Because of course.
 However, it’s the sheer vibe of Sonye’s writing that pleases.

 As with his and Ray’s preceding writer/director collaboration, Star Slammer (1986) (Cyclone doesn’t count ‘cos Sonye only appeared on screen, alongside his band, Haunted Garage), Commando Squad is at its best when we’re chilling with its colourful villains.
 Granted, Smith’s non-reveal as the mastermind behind the coke ring that Thompson and Shower have to thwart is a bit of a damp squib, preempting a similarly flubbed beat in Ray’s later, otherwise excellent Operation Cobra (1997) (where another supposedly virtuous character’s involvement in nefarious misdeeds is let slip to us but still pitched as a surprise in the plot), but it’s tremendous fun watching the perennial heavy huff on Cuban cigars and growl at his flunkies.
 The perma-grinning Hagen is suitably reptilian, and the rest of Smith’s dastardly throng are rounded out by Mel Welles, Russ Tamblyn, and a deliciously oily Sid Haig, who, as a Brucie Bonus, is dressed as if he’s raided the wardrobes of Miami Vice.

-Commando Squad opened in Los Angeles on the 12th of June 1987, which, if IMDb is to be believed, was a week after Cyclone’s theatrical debut.
+Commando Squad opened in Los Angeles on 12th June 1987, which, if IMDb is to be believed, was a week after Cyclone’s theatrical debut.
 In L.A., Commando Squad unspooled on a double bill with Trans World’s Catch the Heat (1987).
 As Ray wrote in his landmark tome, The New Poverty Row: Independent Filmmakers as Distributors:

 “L.A. is not a city where exploitation pictures can normally get a screen… [And amazingly] within a week, Catch the Heat was pulled from distribution while [my] little $750,000 movie continued to play for a total of eight weeks!”